codeforequity-at/botium-connector-webdriverio/README.md

 ### WEBDRIVERIO_IGNOREWELCOMEMESSAGES
 Ignore a fixed number of messages received from the chatbot.
 For instance, if there are always 4 welcome messages displayed, set this capability to _4_ to ignore them.

+### WEBDRIVERIO_IGNOREEMPTYMESSAGES
+_Default: false_

+If set, all recognized messages with don't include a text, buttons or media files are ignored.
+This is for ignoring messages without any content, for example a placeholder for a "Bot is typing" visualization.

 ### WEBDRIVERIO_USERNAME and WEBDRIVERIO_PASSWORD
 Login data if required - _messenger_com_-profile requires Facebook login.